TBD54566975/technical-proposals/tp027/README.md

 ## Considertions
+- How to behave if the server receives a `RecordsCommit` which has a `parentId` that points to a `RecordsWrite` or `RecordsCommit` that the server hasnt recieved yet.
+  - Store the message in an `inbox` / `cache` with a TTL in case you receive the parent message?
+- If recieving multiple `RecordsCommit` messages which point to the same `parentId`, keep all of the potential tree paths until a `RecordsWrite` is made.
 - Many commits could requuire a lot of storage and bandwidth.
 - Schema/Permissions/Protocol rules are inherated from the `RecordsWrite` parent.
- - All potential leaves of the tree are stored until a subsequent `RecordsWrite` is made.

 ## General Questions
  - How will this work with DataStreams?